LoganBarnett/blog/resume.md

       at a specific time.
     * Closest application to the organization's ongoing CICD efforts.
     * Worked closely with other teams to ensure smooth cross communication.

-### IT-Motives `->` UTi `->` DSV (2014-2016) ###
+* Ongoing company assistance and work on shared projects such as the style guide.
+  * Helped with Webpack setup on the style guide.
+  * Setup CSS Modules in the style guide, and educated on their usage.
+  * Presented Angular-React demo + PR to show we don't need to write shared components for both Angular and React.

-* Client Portal - Senior Engineer leading the UI of Client Portal at UTi and providing expertise for AngularJS
+* Item Experience - Senior Engineer providing JS+ Angular expertise.
-  * Restructured the AngularJS app to take on a larger scale of UI
+  * Migrated the item editor to Webpack.
-  * Implemented caching for values that rarely change
-  * Educated team on quirks of Javascript and AngularJS
+* OECD - Senior Engineer serving as Angular and Javascript expertise needed by the team.
-  * Migrated the team to TDD and got the UI up to 100% test coverage
+  * Migrated the administration portion of the project onto Webpack.
-  * Provided advice for other teams at UTi as they considered taking on AngularJS as a UI framework
-  * Setup Jenkins for automated CI and test coverage reporting
-  * Setup Cucumber testing to make executable business requirements
+  * Created unit testing pattern that is easier to maintain and author.
+  * Helped significantly improve the Protractor.js test stability, including implementing custom waits for CSS animations, and drawing on screenshots as a means of debugging failing tests caused by obscured objects the tests were trying to click on.
+  * Created script to serve as a first pass at converting all hard-coded strings inside of Angular templates into i18n version, and storing the English translation with a friendly lookup name.

+## IT-Motives `->` UTi `->` DSV (2014-2016)

 * Identity Management - Lead engineer on company-wide self-user-management app
-  * React + Redux in a functional style
+  * React + Redux in a functional style, test driven.
-  * Highly test driven
-  * Webpack, ES6, Browser-sync, CSSModules
+  * Webpack, ES6, Browser-sync, CSSModules.
-  * Interfaced heavily with Oracle's security stack
+  * Interfaced heavily with Oracle's security stack.
-  * Intended as a pilot project for React for upgrading legacy projects piecemeal
+  * Pilot project for React for upgrading legacy projects piecemeal.
+* Client Portal - Senior Engineer leading the UI of Client Portal at UTi and providing expertise for AngularJS.
+  * Restructured the AngularJS app to take on a larger scale of UI.
+  * Implemented caching for values that rarely change.
+  * Educated team on quirks of Javascript and AngularJS.
+  * Migrated the team to TDD and got the UI up to 100% test coverage.
+  * Setup Jenkins for automated CI and test coverage reporting.
+  * Setup Cucumber testing to make executable business requirements.

-### E-Line Media (2013-2014) ###
+## E-Line Media (2013-2014)

 * E-Line Publishing Platform - Software Engineer assisting in construction of an MMO game engine
   * Continued support of Atlantis Remixed project from ASU partnership.
-  * Implemented Action-Condition-System - a server side game logic editing system for game designers.
+  * Implemented a server side game logic editing system for game designers.
-  * Implemented dialog system and later extended it to also be a web authoring tool.
+  * Implemented dialog system and later extended it to also be a CMS tool.
-  * Implemented distribution system that interfaces with JMS for providing realtime communication
+  * Added JMS interface for server<->server and server<->client communication.
   * Designed and built in-game UI using Angular.JS and fed it data via a socket server.

-### Arizona State University (2011-2013) ###
+## Arizona State University (2011-2013)

 * AtlantisRemixed - Co-lead/senior Developer to make a game series to eventually become an MMO